jkugalde/Anet-A8-Upgrade/README.md

 All the part were printed with 0.3 mm layer height, 3 shells and 30% infill, no support nor raft, with exception of the z motor holders.
 These are the orientations:

-images

-Drill bits with the right dimensions were passed through all the holes in the pieces.
+Drill bits with the right dimensions were passed through all the holes in the pieces once they were printed, to clean.

 ## Extending wires